kitnato/neverquest/source/data/manual.md

 ### Quests

 Quests are similar to achievements in that they have a set of requirements and progress based on certain gameplay actions and states.
-They are unlocked only once the journal [relic](#usable-relics) is acquired, then going into [retirement](#retirement) at least once.
+They are unlocked once the journal [relic](#usable-relics) is acquired, and when having acquired a certain [skill](#skills).

-Once a quest's requirements are achieved, the quest can be completed by choosing a permanent bonus to either [health](#health), [stamina](#stamina) or [total damage](#total-damage) that persists through retirement and while the journal is in the inventory.
+Once a quest's requirements are achieved, the quest can be completed by choosing a permanent bonus to either [health](#health), [stamina](#stamina) or [total damage](#total-damage) that persists through retirement and while the journal is carried.

 Quests are categorized into the following: